 Childcare for disabled children often means more than the traditional nursery, childminder or after school club.
-If your child has more severe disabilities you might need respite care for an evening or weekend so you can take a break.
+If your child has more complex needs you might need respite care for an evening or weekend so you can take a break.
 Or perhaps you'll want a personal assistant or carer who can come to your home regularly to help out.
 Whatever type of care you are thinking about you will need to make sure the person or setting is right for your child.
 This fact sheet gives you tips on choosing childcare and details of schemes and services that can help.

-How to choose a child care provider
+How to choose a childcare provider

 - Think about what sort of care you need.
 Would your child prefer to be in their own home?
 Would they like to be cared for individually or with other children?
 Would they prefer a relationship with one carer or do you feel more comfortable knowing they could call on the support from lots of staff? - If possible, get your child to think about what's important to them too.
-Often things that seem insignificant to adults make a big difference to a child. - Contact your local Family Information Service (see Ask about section later).
-They hold details of all the registered childcarers and childcare settings in your area and can offer advice on getting help with childcare costs.
-They may also offer additional support and advice on choosing childcare to parents of children with additional needs. - Ask for leaflets and brochures but don't rely on them.
+Often things that seem insignificant to adults make a big difference to a child. - Search for a registered childcare provider on your local childcare directory.
+These are managed by the Family Hubs or Family Information Service for your area, who may be able to offer extra support to parents of children with additional needs.
+See the Ask about section later. - Ask for leaflets and brochures but don't rely on them.
 Make sure you visit a setting yourself. - Make lots of visits and take your child.
 Visit at different times of the day and when other children are about.
 Short visits give everyone a chance to get to know each other without feeling overwhelmed and you get the chance to observe what's going on. - Speak to the SENCO.
-Every nursery or child care setting must have an SEN Policy and Inclusion Statement and a member of staff in charge of ensuring that children with additional needs get the support they need to thrive.
+Every nursery or childcare setting must have an SEN and Inclusion Policy, and a member of staff in charge of ensuring that children with additional needs get the support they need to thrive.